Conic section: Generalizations

+Quadric surfaces generalize conic sections in three-dimensional space, including ellipsoids, paraboloids, and hyperboloids.

 Conics may be defined over other fields (that is, in other pappian geometries).
 However, some care must be used when the field has characteristic 2, as some formulas can not be used.
 For example, the matrix representations used above require division by 2.

 A generalization of a non-degenerate conic in a projective plane is an oval.
 An oval is a point set that has the following properties, which are held by conics: 1) any line intersects an oval in none, one or two points, 2) at any point of the oval there exists a unique tangent line.

 Generalizing the focus properties of conics to the case where there are more than two foci produces sets called generalized conics.

 The intersection of an elliptic cone with a sphere is a spherical conic, which shares many properties with planar conics.

 In other areas of mathematics

 The classification into elliptic, parabolic, and hyperbolic is pervasive in mathematics, and often divides a field into sharply distinct subfields.
 The classification mostly arises due to the presence of a quadratic form (in two variables this corresponds to the associated discriminant), but can also correspond to eccentricity.